 The azure of the sky, the form of the clouds, the vapoury mist resting in the distance, the luxuriant development of plants, the beauty of the foliage, and the outline of the mountains, are the elements which determine the total impression produced by the aspect of any particular region.
 To apprehend these characteristics, and to reproduce them visibly, is the province of landscape painting; while it is permitted to the artist, by analysing the various groups, to resolve beneath his touch the great enchantment of nature—if I may venture on so metaphorical an expression—as the written words of men are resolved into a few simple characters.

-To learn more about Humboldt’s influence on art and culture in the United States, watch Eleanor Harvey’s tour of the exhibition, which has not yet opened to the public as part of the Smithsonian’s efforts to contain the spread of COVID-19.
+To learn more about Humboldt’s influence on art and culture in the United States, see the exhibition page, Alexander von Humboldt and the United States: Art, Nature, and Culture, and watch Eleanor Harvey’s video tour of the exhibition, below.
 Harvey also narrates a video exploration of Church’s famous landscape, Heart of the Andes (1859), described as a visualization of Humboldt’s plant geography map.